More JavaScript interacting with the DOM

 Security risks of URL parameters

 Client-side processing (i.e. processing by JavaScript inside a web page) of parameters in the URL as we do above is not without security risks.
-For instance, an attacker can try to create a malicious URL with a `poisoned' parameter in the URL that ends up in a context where it is interpreted as JavaScript, whihc then results in (DOM-based) XSS.
+An attacker could try to create a malicious URL with a 'poisoned' parameter in the URL that ends up in a context where it is interpreted as JavaScript, which then results in (DOM-based) XSS.
 When we get around to XSS we will add a demo page http://www.cs.ru.nl/~erikpoll/websec/demo/xss_via_DOM.html illustrating that.
-You might be able to trigger XSS on this webpage too.
+You may be able to trigger XSS on this webpage too.
 Poisoned parameters in URL can also end up in other places where they trigger unwanted behaviour, for instance SQL injection.

 Parameters vs fragment in a URL

 Parameters in the URL are sent to the server but the fragment part of a URL, i.e. the optional part of the URL after the # character, is not sent to the server.
 The fragment is only processed locally in the client.
-The traditional use of the fragment is to specify an offset within a web page.
-But JavaScript inside a webpage could use it for any other purpose.
-Again, this is dangerous (and unusual) as a URL with a malicious fragment string could trigger unwanted behaviour.
-Whereas a web server can (and should!) check parameters in a URL if there is the possibility that they can be abused and then sanatise (i.e. validate and/or encode) them to make them harmless, there is no way for the server to inspect anything that is inside the fragment part of the URL.
+The traditional use of the fragment is to specify an offset (a so-called anchor) within a web page, but JavaScript in a webpage could use it for any other purpose.
+Again, this is dangerous (and unusual) as a URL with a malicious fragment string could then trigger unwanted behaviour.
+And whereas a web server can (and should!) check parameters in a URL if there is the possibility that they can be abused (and then sanatise - i.e. validate and/or encode - them to make them harmless, there is no way for the server to inspect anything that is inside the fragment part of the URL.